Positive Pregnancy Test But No Symptoms: 6 Possible Reasons

 Image: Shutterstock

-If you have got a positive test result, it is crucial to follow up with your doctor for appropriate prenatal care.
+A positive test without symptoms can cause uncertainty and anxiety.
+If you have a positive test result, it is crucial to follow up with your doctor for appropriate prenatal care.
 They may conduct a blood test (serum beta HCG) and a urine test to confirm your pregnancy.
 These may be followed by an ultrasound to (a transvaginal scan can detect pregnancy as early as five weeks) check for the gestational sac and determine if the pregnancy is normal.
 Furthermore, pregnant women must undergo regular fetal ultrasound scans during subsequent doctor visits to assess fetal health, development, and movement and support good maternal health.

 You may check your basal body temperature at home, which usually remains elevated during pregnancy.
 However, it’s essential to consult with your gynecologist to confirm your pregnancy and discuss any concerns you may have.